-This is a near effortless recipe that offers easy substitutions for ingredients that you might not have on hand.
+This is a near-effortless recipe that offers easy substitutions for ingredients that you might not have on hand.

 No Hoisin sauce?
 Add an extra tablespoon of molasses instead.
 No rice vinegar?
 Any vinegar will do, especially cider vinegar.
 Dried ginger can be used in place of fresh.
 Ditto for garlic.

-Asian Wings are fall-off-the-bone moist and pleasantly sticky.
+Our easy asian wings are fall-off-the-bone moist and pleasantly sticky.
 You’ll want to lick your fingers while you eat them.
 Guaranteed.

-Awesome Asian wing Recipe
+Easy Asian Wings Recipe

 - 2 lbs chicken wings